David Karnes: Tenure

 While in the Senate, Karnes served on the Banking Committee, including its Securities and Consumer Credit subcommittees, as well as the Agriculture Committee and Small Business Committees.
 Karnes's areas of principal activity included federal, state, and international relations, corporate law, real estate, and financial institutions.

 His governmental and later business experience involved many areas which were germane to Kutak Rock's finance and structured transaction practices, as well as a very broad range of clients and special issues.
 He also was one of the principals of the firm's technology, venture capital, and emerging companies national practice group.
 He served in senior executive positions in federal executive, regulatory, and legislative bodies and had broad expertise and familiarity with state and federal agency operations, including the White House, the United States Department of Housing and Urban Development, and the Federal Home Loan Bank Board.

 At the state level, Karnes served as the attorney in charge of the firm's engagement as special tax counsel to the Nebraska Legislature as it revised the state's personal property tax system and, more recently, served as counsel to the State in the development and implementation of Nebraska's Section 529 College Savings Plan.
 He was a member of the board of directors of the $35 billion Federal Home Loan Bank of Topeka, a principal secured credit source for saving and loans, savings banks, commercial banks, credit unions, and insurance companies in Nebraska, Colorado, Oklahoma, and Kansas.

-Unsuccessful re-election
+1988 election

 Running in his own right in 1988, Karnes successfully captured the Republican nomination against Congressman Hal Daub, but lost to former governor Bob Kerrey, a Democrat, in the general election.
-Kerrey won by a margin of 100,000 votes, taking 57% to Karnes's 42%.
+Kerrey won by a margin of 100,467 votes, taking 57% to Karnes's 42%.
 Karnes made a memorable faux pas when, during a campaign stop at the Nebraska State Fair, he said, "What this nation needs is fewer farmers."

 Although President George W. Bush personally encouraged him to run for the Senate again in 2006, Karnes never again ran for public office.